 The most obvious answer right now is for times like these - when there's a national emergency due to a pandemic.

 If you begin to get cancelations and clients asking for refunds, you will have the ability to offer those refunds and survive those cancelations.
+Or even if you don't offer refunds, you'll be able to continue to pay yourself a salary when there's no money coming in.

 But not just for things like this.
-What if you get an order bigger than you’ve ever had?
+What if you get an order bigger than you've ever had?
 What if you need to order supplies that are out of the ordinary and expensive?
+Or what if your refrigerator quits and you have to buy one immediately to keep working?

 If you have a savings account, you can pay for those things easily from your savings.